WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * has **deep integration with CloudWatch**.
 You can use **CloudWatch events** to trigger lambda or sns when guard duty notices something.

+- will detect if someone is mining bitcoin on your machines (since it's scanning flow/vpc logs)

 ### Amazon Inspector

 - used for **security monitoring of EC2 instances**.
 Please keep in mind that it **only tackles security stuff, LEAVE STATE CHANGES TO AWS CONFIG!**